With familiar faces eliminated, a new NBA champion is bound to be crowned

 Meanwhile, Bucks forward Giannis Antetokounmpo, 76ers center Joel Embiid and Nuggets center Nikola Jokic have all been patiently waiting their turns through their mid-20s to take over the NBA.
 Antetokounmpo and Embiid each lost to Leonard’s Toronto Raptors in 2019 and were bounced before they got a shot at James’s Lakers in the bubble.
 Jokic reached the 2020 Western Conference finals before losing to the Lakers.
 These three international MVP-caliber talents are seeking the same championship validation that greeted Lakers forward Anthony Davis last fall.

-An even younger generation of under-25 stars has entered the mix too.
+An even younger generation of under-25 stars has entered the mix, too.
 Devin Booker and Deandre Ayton both shined in the Suns’ dismantling of the defending champions.
 Donovan Mitchell’s return from an ankle injury powered the Jazz to four straight wins after a Game 1 loss to the Memphis Grizzlies.
 And Trae Young cooked the New York Knicks in the first round before helping the Hawks steal Game 1 on the road against the 76ers on Sunday.
 If Phoenix, Utah or Atlanta breaks through this season, the perception of their centerpieces could change dramatically, much like when Dwyane Wade won his first title with the Heat in 2006 at age 24.

 While national television ratings are up considerably compared to the bubble playoffs, which had stiffer competition from other sports in the late summer and early fall, it remains to be seen whether audiences will embrace this year’s wholesale changing of the guard.
 The Nets and 76ers are the only remaining teams that ranked among the top nine in team merchandise sales during the first half of the regular season; Antetokounmpo and Brooklyn’s Big Three of Durant, Harden and Irving are the only remaining players to rank in the top 12 of jersey sales during that period.